-- 1. Collects, examines, analyzes, and process evidence, including trace, firearms, impression, biological, fingerprint, digital, and crime scene evidence. - 2.
-Receives evidence from property control and/or medical examiner's office or from custodians following established chain of custody procedures. - 3.
-Preserves evidence following established laboratory standards by inventorying, documenting and safekeeping evidence. - 4.
-Evaluates evidence submitted for analysis to determine if the quality and quantity is adequate for scientific testing. - 5.
-Documents case observations through detailed notes, photographs, sketches, charts, etc. - 6.
-Prepares comprehensive technical reports on interpretation of case examinations. - 7.
-Operates and maintains laboratory instruments such as thermocyclers, genetic analyzers, microscopes (light and electron), gaschromatographs, spectrometers and basic laboratory equipment; trains lab staff and officers in its use. - 8.
-Compiles case folders containing all required documentation, charts and printouts in appropriate format for review and archiving.
+- 1. Collects, examines, analyzes, and process evidence, including trace, firearms, impression, biological, fingerprint, digital, and crime scene evidence. - 4.2.
+Receives evidence from property control and/or medical examiner's office or from custodians following established chain of custody procedures. - 2.3.
+Preserves evidence following established laboratory standards by inventorying, documenting and safekeeping evidence. - 3.4.
+Evaluates evidence submitted for analysis to determine if the quality and quantity is adequate for scientific testing. - 4.5.
+Documents case observations through detailed notes, photographs, sketches, charts, etc. - 5.6.
+Prepares comprehensive technical reports on interpretation of case examinations. - 6.7.
+Operates and maintains laboratory instruments such as thermocyclers, genetic analyzers, microscopes (light and electron), gaschromatographs, spectrometers and basic laboratory equipment: trains lab staff and officers in its use.

-- 9. Participates in proficiency test in order to comply with national quality assurance standards. - 10.
-Complies with established quality control procedures to ensure proper functioning of laboratory equipment and reagents. - 11.
-Assists in the validation of new methodology before using in cases by conducting analysis (under controlled conditions) following guidelines. - 12.
-Provides technical assistance to co-workers, sworn officers and members of other departments; confers with Inspectors and District Attorneys. - 13.
-Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses. - 14.
-Researches technical journals, textbooks, and proprietary publications to determine the best methods of performing tests. - 15.
-Attends training classes and professional meetings to keep abreast of current methodology. - 16.
-Maintains service records for all scientific instruments in the laboratory. - 17.
-Participates in the Technical and Administrative review process by having criminalists review each other's caseload to ensure adherence to all lab standards.
+- 7.8.
+Compiles case folders containing all required documentation, charts and printouts in appropriate format for review and archiving. - 8.9.
+Participates in proficiency test in order to comply with national quality assurance standards. - 9.10.
+Complies with established quality control procedures to ensure proper functioning of laboratory equipment and reagents. - 10.11.
+Assists in the validation of new methodology before using in cases by conducting analysis (under controlled conditions) following guidelines. - 41.12.
+Provides technical assistance to co-workers, sworn officers and members of other departments; confers with Inspectors and District Attorneys. - 12.13.
+Presents court testimony as an expert witness concerning conclusions drawn from laboratory examinations and analyses. - 13.14.
+Researches technical journals, textbooks, and proprietary publications to determine the best methods of performing tests. - 14.15.
+Attends training classes and professional meetings to keep abreast of current methodology. - 45.16.
+Maintains service records for all scientific instruments in the laboratory. - 16.
+Performs other related duties as assigned.